 • Sit with Baby: a great way to bond with baby is to sit down with them while they are learning to eat and eat the same foods yourself.
 Show them how it’s done and encourage them through the process.

 Below you will find over 80 nutritious starter finger foods for your baby!
-I divided them into four categories – vegetables, fruits, grains and protein.
+I divided them into four categories: vegetables, fruits, grains, and protein.
 In The Ultimate Guide of Finger Foods, I go into way more detail about different cooking and chopping methods.
-Please note that some of these foods in their raw or whole form can be a choking hazard for baby so be sure you are serving it in an age-appropriate way.
+Please note that some of these foods in their raw or whole form can be a choking hazard for your baby, so be sure you are serving it in an age-appropriate way.

 Vegetables